-Road Warrior's filtering feature allows you to filter Favorites based on convenient preset options or your own custom requirements.
-Why might you want to filter?
+RoadWarrior's Filtering tool allows you to filter Favorites and Stops based on preset options or your own custom requirements.

 "I have so many favorites that my map looks cluttered with pins."